chukadiy/Testimonials-grid-section/README.md

 - Mobile-first workflow

-### Where to find everything
+### Where to Find Everything

 My goal was to build out the project to the designs inside the `/design` folder.
 You will find both a mobile and a desktop version of the design.

 The designs are in JPG static format.
-Using JPGs means that I needed to use my best judgment for styles such as `font-size`, `padding` and `margin`.
-However, I was given a style guide in the `style-guide.md` file containing the information I'll need, such as color palette and fonts.
+Using JPGs means that I needed to use my best judgment for styles such as; `font-size`, `padding` and `margin`.
+However, I was given a style guide in the `style-guide.md` file containing the information I needed such as color palette and fonts.

 ### Building the project

 Below is a process, I used in building this project:

 1. I initialized my project as a public repository on [GitHub](https://github.com/).
 Creating a repo to make it easier to share my code.
-2. I configure my repository to publish my code to a web address.
+2. I configured my repository to publish my code to a web address.
 3. I looked through the designs to start planning out how to tackle the project.
 This step was crucial to help me think ahead for CSS classes to create reusable styles.
 4. Before adding any styles, I structured my content with HTML.
 Writing your HTML first helped me focus my attention on creating well-structured content.
 5. I wrote out the base styles for the project, including general content styles, such as `font-family` and `font-size`.
-6. I used the Block, Element, Modifier methodology (commonly referred to as BEM) - naming convention for classes in HTML and CSS to help organise my styles.
+6. I used the Block-Element-Modifier methodology (commonly referred to as BEM) - naming convention for classes in HTML and CSS to help organise my styles.
-7. I started adding styles to the top of the page and worked my way down. moving on to the next section only when I'm a bit satisfied with the area I am working on.
+7. I started adding styles to the top of the page and worked my way down moving on to the next section only when satisfied with the area I was working on.

 ## Author